 As a rule they’re going to be thin boards, 2″ and under, and fairly wide, 6″ to 12″ or so, and this construction is best suited to softwood (which is a more elastic material) although I’ve also had success with oak.

 Nails will flex and bend allowing the boards to expand and contract in to those gaps we’ve left.
 Screws are hard and brittle so require elongated holes to achieve the same, but we want our boards fixed down here.

 Reason two – consider you’re plane irons.

-Nailing through the top might sound strange, but I’d rather see the enemy and be able to punch it down than screw from underneath and encounter a stealth demon later on.
+Nailing through the top might sound strange, but I’d rather see the enemy and be able to punch it down, than screw from underneath and encounter a stealth demon later on.
 Remember the top’s quite thin.

 Why a planked top?

-We’ve already explained that it’s simple, but thin softwood tops can be one of the big turn offs for the English style bench.
+We’ve already explained that it’s simple, but thin softwood tops can be one of the big turn offs for the English style workbench.
 In 10 – 15 years of hard use and regular flattening you might not actually have much top left.

 With a planked top the solution is easy as you can simply rip off an individual board and replace it quickly and cheaply.

 I still don’t believe that the majority of workbenches built will ever require the top replacing, but it’s good peace of mind for the over thinkers.
 Also having this in mind will allow you to use your workbench top in ways that you would never dream to do with a fully fledged hardwood top.